 There are thousands of implant manufacturers around the world, all ranging in price and quality.
 If your procedure cost is significantly lower it is highly likely that a cheaper implant will be used.

 Bear in mind that cheaper implants have shorter lifespans and it may not last as long as you would like, or as long as the implant your local dental professional would use.

 Secondly, there is a chance that the implant used may not have spares so readily available and that your local dentist may struggle for replacement parts in the months or years following your surgery.
 While you might stay in Bangkok for two weeks your dental implant should last you for a number of years, and needs to remain secure and functional for the entire period.

 In the event that something does go very wrong with your dental implants remember that local dentists are trained to deal with dental emergencies.
 A foreign doctor may not have the experience or resources to provide you with the level of care needed to manage a dental emergency.

 In summary: as a patient you have much more protection having your dental implants in Australia.
 Follow up care is much simpler and a close working relationship with your dental professional means you manage any potential problems as soon as they appear.

 If you absolutely want to pursue the idea of getting your dental implants done overseas, this is your prerogative but you must do very thorough research and work in conjunction with a local dentist for guidance.
 Make sure you have the relevant travel insurance to protect you and read up on other traveller’s reviews first.
 Always work with a local ground handler or intermediary so that you do have some recourse.
 As part of your research, there are some greater benefits to enjoy with dental implants as well.

 Rather speak to a professional before you book a dental implant in Bangkok.
-Some dentists offer payment plans but if not, at least you can get some solid professional advice about dental implants.
+Some dentists offer payment plans but if not, at least you can get some solid professional advice about dental implants from professional Hornsby dentist.
 Call us: (02) 9476 1211